huggingface/blog/llama2.md

 ## Demo

-You can easily try the Big Llama 2 Model (70 billion parameters!) in [this Space](https://huggingface.co/spaces/ysharma/Explore_llamav2_with_TGI) or in the playground embedded below:
+You can easily try the 13B Llama 2 Model in [this Space](https://huggingface.co/spaces/huggingface-projects/llama-2-13b-chat) or in the playground embedded below:

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.37.0/gradio.js"> </script>
-<gradio-app theme_mode="light" space="ysharma/Explore_llamav2_with_TGI"></gradio-app>
+<gradio-app theme_mode="light" space="huggingface-projects/llama-2-13b-chat"></gradio-app>

-Under the hood, this playground uses Hugging Face's [Text Generation Inference](https://github.com/huggingface/text-generation-inference), the same technology that powers [HuggingChat](https://huggingface.co/chat/), and which we'll share more in the following sections.
+To learn more about how this demo works, read on below about how to run inference on Llama 2 models.

 ## Inference

-In this section, we’ll go through different approaches to running inference of the Llama2 models.
+In this section, we’ll go through different approaches to running inference of the Llama 2 models.
 Before using these models, make sure you have requested access to one of the models in the official [Meta Llama 2](https://huggingface.co/meta-llama) repositories.

 **Note: Make sure to also fill the official Meta form.
 Users are provided access to the repository once both forms are filled after few hours.**